 During the austral summer (which runs November to March), the number of people working at the stations is over 250.
 During the winter, these numbers drop to around 30.

-Two Royal Research Ships, the RRS Ernest Shackleton and RRS James Clark Ross support the work of the stations.
-They provide resupply and re-staffing logistics as well as carrying out scientific research.
-The new polar research ship, the RRS Sir David Attenborough, is currently under construction at Cammell Laird Shipyard in Birkenhead and will replace the two existing vessels.
+The Royal Research Ship, the James Clark Ross supports the work of the stations.
+It provides resupply and re-staffing logistics as well as carrying out scientific research.
+The new polar research ship, the RRS Sir David Attenborough, is currently under construction at Cammell Laird Shipyard in Birkenhead and will replace the James Clark Ross in due course.
 The ship’s first Antarctic operation will commence in autumn 2020.

 A fleet of five aircraft, one intercontinental Dash-7 and four Twin Otters, operates at Rothera Research Station during the Antarctic summer.
 These aircraft support scientific field parties that work deep field; can be equipped with scientific instruments; and transport people and equipment to and from Antarctica.